Our Focus

 Council is continuing regular maintenance of parks along with upgrades to trails, paths, playgrounds, and accessible facilities.

-This activity is scheduled to commence in Year 2 of the Council Plan.
+This activity is scheduled to commence in Year 2 of the Council Plan, with project planning already underway.

 Garden beds, street trees, rubbish services, lighting, seating, and other amenities are regularly maintained.